stax76/MediaInfo.NET/README.md

 **Install the .NET Core 3.0 Runtime.**

-Right-click to show the context menu and choose Install to register common file associations, File Explorer will then show a MediaInfo menu item in the context menu.
+Run MediaInfo.NET and right-click to show the context menu, choose Install to register common file associations, File Explorer will then show a MediaInfo menu item in the context menu when a media file is right-clicked.
 For custom file extensions use [Open with++](https://github.com/stax76/OpenWithPlusPlus).

 On a 32-Bit system download the DLL from the MediaInfo website, only the 64-Bit DLL is included.